High-performance liquid chromatography: Theoretical

+This relation is also represented as a normalized unit-less factor known as the retention factor, or retention parameter, which is the experimental measurement of the capacity ratio, as shown in the Figure of Performance Criteria as well. tR is the retention time of the specific component and t0 is the time it takes for a non-retained substance to elute through the system without any retention, thus it is called the Void Time.

+The ratio between the retention factors, k', of every two adjacent peaks in the chromatogram is used in the evaluation of the degree of separation between them, and is called selectivity factor, α, as shown in the Performance Criteria graph.

+The plate count N as a criterion for system efficiency was developed for isocratic conditions, i.e., a constant mobile phase composition throughout the run.
+In gradient conditions, where the mobile phase changes with time during the chromatographic run, it is more appropriate to use the parameter peak capacity Pc as a measure for the system efficiency.
+The definition of peak capacity in chromatography is the number of peaks that can be separated within a retention window for a specific pre-defined resolution factor, usually ~1.
+It could also be envisioned as the runtime measured in number of peaks' average widths.
+The equation is shown in the Figure of the performance criteria.
+In this equation tg is the gradient time and w(ave) is the average peaks width at the base.

-HPLC separations have theoretical parameters and equations to describe the separation of components into signal peaks when detected by instrumentation such as by a UV detector or a mass spectrometer.
-The parameters are largely derived from two sets of chromatographic theory: plate theory (as part of Partition chromatography), and the rate theory of chromatography / Van Deemter equation.
+The parameters are largely derived from two sets of chromatographic theory: plate theory (as part of partition chromatography), and the rate theory of chromatography / Van Deemter equation.
 Of course, they can be put in practice through analysis of HPLC chromatograms, although rate theory is considered the more accurate theory.

 They are analogous to the calculation of retention factor for a paper chromatography separation, but describes how well HPLC separates a mixture into two or more components that are detected as peaks (bands) on a chromatogram.
 The HPLC parameters are the: efficiency factor(N), the retention factor (kappa prime), and the separation factor (alpha).
 Together the factors are variables in a resolution equation, which describes how well two components' peaks separated or overlapped each other.
 These parameters are mostly only used for describing HPLC reversed phase and HPLC normal phase separations, since those separations tend to be more subtle than other HPLC modes (e.g., ion exchange and size exclusion).